Exploring the Appeals Process in Court

 The Steps in the Appeals Process

-5. Decision: After reviewing the briefs and hearing arguments, the appellate court will make a decision.
-They can uphold the original ruling, reverse it, or send the case back to the lower court for further action.
+5. Decision: After thoroughly reviewing the submitted briefs and hearing oral arguments, the appellate court will render its decision.
+The court has several options: it may uphold the original ruling, reverse it, or remand the case back to the lower court for further proceedings.
+This decision can significantly impact the lives of those involved, making it a crucial moment in the legal process.

 Types of Appeals